Protecting Your Cannabis Business: Why You Need Insurance

 Congratulations!
 You’ve made the jump to becoming a business owner.
 To get here, you probably spent endless hours researching everything you needed to get your operation up off the ground and running.
 You looked at parking, a noticeable location with ease of access, and so much more.
 Now there’s one last thing: insurance.

 In the states that have legalized marijuana, insurance coverage is one of many regulations business owners encounter.
-As Ed Kuhn, president of Creative Edge Nutrition and Wellness Medical Protection Group/Liability Insurance Solutions, stated in the September 2014 issue of Insurance Journal, “Whether they are a grower, dispensary owner, supplier or processor, marijuana entities looking to sell to the public are now businesses that need insurance.”
+As Ed Kuhn, president of Wellness Medical Protection Group, stated in the September 2014 issue of Insurance Journal, “Whether they are a grower, dispensary owner, supplier or processor, marijuana entities looking to sell to the public are now businesses that need insurance.”

 There are few select companies who have stepped up to the plate to insure this new market in line with their state laws.
 Most insurance carriers are choosing to watch from the sidelines due to the ever-changing risks and hurdles presented in the process of legalizing marijuana for medical and/or recreational use.
 They are also assessing data collected from those who are insuring cannabis business, and it is safe to say that as knowledge of how the industry works increases, so will the limits of coverage.